 Obsession – a production of the Lod Theatre Center.

-Written and performed by Subhi Hosri, directed by Pnina Rintzler.
+Written and performed by Sobhi Hosary, directed by Pnina Rintsler.

 Said is a young man who has been turned away by psychiatric wards several times, with the claim that he is not ill.
 Deciding that he has nothing to lose, he places a ladder at the entrance to the ward and threatens to jump if they do not admit him.